eriveltondasilva/result.js/docs/guide/core-concepts/type-safety.md

 # Type Safety

-How TypeScript enforces error handling with Result.js.
+How Typescript enforces error handling with Result.js.

 ## Compiler-Enforced Error Handling

-TypeScript knows when a Result might be an error and forces you to handle it:
+Typescript knows when a Result might be an error and forces you to handle it:

 ```typescript
 function fetchUser(id: string): Result<User, ApiError> {